Empathy.

 Kaleigh is a certified operations specialist with 6 years of experience leading business strategy, project management, and systems development.

 With a degree in Economics & Business and a background as a business strategist, she has a history in streamlining operations across diverse teams.
-Starting her career in project management in the non-profit space, she strengthened her skills when transitioning to her role as Chief of Staff for a global firm.
+Starting her career in non-profit project management, she strengthened her skills when transitioning to her role as Chief of Staff for a management firm.
 There, she managed the company’s production projects by bridging teams with cross-functional clarity, building scalable systems, and leading strategic initiatives.

 She joined Williams Mitigation & Consulting in 2024 and now leads backend operations to ensure the firm achieves its goals and consistently delivers high-quality results for clients.
-Her role spans practice oversight, supporting business planning and growth strategies, and helping the firm push towards its mission.
+Her role spans practice oversight, supporting business planning, growth strategies, and helping the firm push towards its mission.

 Our work is grounded in the American Bar Association (ABA) Guidelines for the Mitigation Function in Death Penalty Cases.